 The presence of a musty odor in basements, crawl spaces, entrances, and garages may signal the presence of mold and mildew.
 Moisture could have been a one-time event or a recurring problem.

 Possible causes range from an improper window or door seal, construction sealing issues to wet basement areas from high groundwater seepage, which can be a natural occurrence in your particular locale or by inadequate weeping tile installation around the home.

-Anytime there is a musty smell, there is mold somewhere and that is not healthy for anyone.
+Anytime there is a musty smell, there is mold somewhere.
 A dehumidifier can help with immediate moisture removal, but you will have to investigate further and remedy the situation to not have recurring problems.
 In all likelihood, those areas will also require heat to help dry the affected space.

 There have been many advances by manufacturers to reduce the risk of mold in front load washers since they were first introduced to the market, but consumers need to know that it can still happen.
 Mold issues are not specific to a particular brand, though some washers have been redesigned and are better than others.
 (Learn the differences between a top-load washer and a high-efficiency front-load washing machine.)